 Sorting big records (long string fields, tens or hundreds of fields, etc.):

 FastSort is greedy for both memory and CPU cores.

-out-of-memory error.
-In such a case, use the ExtSort
+In such a case, use the ExtSort component instead.

 Utilizing more than 2 CPU cores: Unless you are able to use really fast disk drives, overriding the default value of Number of sorting threads to more than 2 threads does not necessarily help.
-It can even slow the process back down a bit, as extra memory is loaded for each additional thread.
+It can even slightly slow the process down, as extra memory is loaded for each additional thread.

 Coping with quotas and other runtime limitations:

 In complex graphs with several parallel sorts,

 even with other graph components also having huge number of open files,